devbird007/ChRIS-in-a-box/README.md

 ### System Requirements

-_chris in a box_ requires Podman version 4.3 or above.
+_ChRIS in a box_ requires Podman version 4.3 or above.
 We aim to support "out-of-the-box" setups of rootless Podman (using slirp4netns).

 Supported OS: Fedora Silverblue 37, Ubuntu 22.04, Arch Linux